Welcome to today's edition of the Rush 24-7 podcast.

 Sometimes reporters are ushered out during a fundraiser, but somehow the mic was left open and the phone lines back to White House were still operative.

-The only time we get to hear anything, even approximating what Obama really thinks is when he thinks nobody will find out.
+The only time we get to hear anything even approximating what Obama really thinks is when he thinks nobody will find out.

-This is a portion of what he said when he didn't think anybody would hear it.
+Last night in Chicago, closed-door campaign fundraiser, this is a portion of what he said when he didn't think anybody would hear it.

-So you want to repeal health care?
+You want to repeal health care?

 Go at it.